 In 2001 he started to make his own images again.
 Back in the life room and very much motivated and encouraged by his new mentor John Bowen he soon resumed his painting.

 In 2012 Richard was appointed to The Royal Institute of Oil Painters (The ROI).
-Richard also teaches part-time and values highly the stimulus of his students.
+Richard also taught part-time and valued highly the stimulus of his students.

 Click on the images to enlarge and read title and size.